kahagon/php-usb/README.md

 If you want to communicate with microcontroller via UART,  the shortest way is to use [PHPMake\SerialPort](https://github.com/oasynnoum/Gorilla).

-related project is phpmake_usb_libs which is OO Wrapper for this extension.
+related project is phpmake_usb_libs which is Object Oriented Wrapper for this extension.
 https://github.com/oasynnoum/phpmake_usb_libs

 HACKING